 Glaucoma is defined as a disorder of the optic nerve (the bundle of fibers connecting the eyeball and the brain).
 Gradual damage and loss of the fibers composing the nerve leading to vision loss in a specific pattern, initially in the periphery, and if advanced, affecting the central vision.
 The disease is typically but not always associated with elevated intraocular pressure.
 Glaucoma is one of the leading causes of blindness in America, but can often go unnoticed in its earliest stages because there may be no noticeable symptoms.
-Because of this, regular eye exams are the best way to detect signs of the disease before serious damage has been done to your eyesight.
+Because of this, regular eye exams are the best way to detect signs of the disease before serious irreversible damage has been done to your eyesight.
 While there is no cure for glaucoma, if detected early, your vision can often be preserved, and further damage can be prevented.

-There are several types of glaucoma: they can be divided into “open-angle” and “narrow-angle,” depending on the anatomy of the area in the front of the eye where intraocular fluid movement happens.
+There are several types of glaucoma: they can be divided into “open-angle” and “narrow-angle,” depending on the anatomy of the area in the front of the eye where intraocular fluid movement happens (the anterior chamber).
 About 30% of glaucoma patients never have above-normal eye pressures; this is “normal-tension glaucoma”.
 Another way to categorize the disease is “primary” (in absence of other eye conditions) and “secondary” (associated with other eye disorders, past traumas, or previous eye surgeries).

 What Causes Glaucoma?